Assorted symbols in Chinese art and history

 Traditionally attributed, although possibly incorrectly, Ma Hezhi (fl.
 1131-1189) from the album 'Illustrations of the Classic of Filial Piety'.
 Image by National Palace Museum available under a Creative Commons License

 Filial piety - the selfless service of parents is chief among the Confucian canon of virtues.
 Many examples of dedication to please parents have come down through the centuries.
 A well known classic is the ‘24 examples of Filial piety ’.
-It contains examples of extreme dedication such as: sons going without food to ensure parents do not starve; Zhou Yanzi taking to a life disguised among a herd of deer so he could collect doe's milk to cure his father's illness and the tale of Huang Xiang who warmed his father's bed each night.
+It recounts examples of extreme dedication such as: sons going without food to ensure parents do not starve; Zhou Yanzi taking to a life disguised among a herd of deer so he could collect doe's milk to cure his father's illness and the tale of Huang Xiang who warmed his father's bed each night.

-The Chinese went into a long period of mourning on a parent's death lasting years.
+The Chinese went into a long period of mourning on a parent's death lasting several years.
 Many pictures and ceramic designs portray examples of filial piety such as oranges (to celebrate the tale of Lu ji ) and crows.

 Flute